Mega Man ZX Advent: Characters

-Mega Men

 Humans/Reploids chosen as the Biometals' "Biomatch" are regarded as Mega Men (regardless of the person's gender).
 Several enemy Mega Men appear throughout the course of Advent who possess the Biometals used from the first ZX.
 By defeating them in battle, Grey/Ashe is able to copy their forms via A-Trans, but they never actually attain the Biometals.